 Marriage, like other close relationships, needs forgiveness to thrive.
 Remember that everyone makes mistakes.
 We all have bad or grumpy days.
 Many people say things they do not mean now and then.
 Everyone needs to forgive and to be forgiven.
 This is especially true if the person who hurt you is attempting to make amends and seek forgiveness.

 No relationship, especially a marriage relationship, can be sustained over a long period of time without forgiveness.
-Even though you may find it find it difficult to forgive, being able to do so is crucial in marriage.
+Even though you may find it find it difficult to forgive, being able to do so is crucial in a marriage.

 Are Some Things Unforgivable?